captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
-Hey, hey—fuck that—this is a joke, right?
-Because if not—I mean, no offense, but go fuck yourself man!
+Hey, hey — fuck that — this is a joke, right?
+Because if not — I mean, no offense, but go fuck yourself man!

 ---